Model Predictive Control and Reinforcement Learning

 A more detailed program will be shared soon!

-Registration: within August 31, 2025, until the limit of 60 participants is reached (first come first served).
-The registration is recorded after the fee has been transferred and received.
+Registration deadline: within August 31, 2025, until the limit of 60 participants is reached (first come first served).

-Participation fee: 350 EUR (free of charge for master’s students from the University of Freiburg).
-The fee includes a welcome reception and a dinner with the participants.
+Participation fee: 400 EUR (free of charge for master’s students from the University of Freiburg).
+The fee includes coffee breaks during the event, a welcome reception, and a dinner with the participants.

 Cancellation policy: no refund possible.